colinjoss/dash/README.md

  and a happiness index.

 I am fast approaching 10 years of data about my own life.
-As a computer science student, I sought to facilitate how I interact with this data by constructing a shell-like program that allows a set of custom commands and arguments to access and display my data.
+As a new developer, I wanted to facilitate how
+I interact with this data by constructing a shell-like program that allows a set of custom commands and arguments to access and display my data.